On Approximating Multi-Criteria TSP: Deterministic Approximations for 2

 and

-To finish the proof, let us show that the $1/3$ bound is tight, i.e., in general, no single solution can be better than a $1/3$ approximate Pareto curve.
-The proof is by contradiction.
-Consider the graph shown in Figure~\ref{fig:pentagon}: The solid edges have weight $(1,0)$, the dashed edges have weight $(0,1)$.
-All other edges (two are dotted, the other edges are not shown) are of weight $(0,0)$.

-The solid edges plus the dotted edges form a Hamiltonian cycle of weight $(3,0)$.
-The dashed edges plus the dotted edges form a Hamiltonian cycle of weight $(0,3)$.
-Assume that there exists a Hamiltonian cycle $H$ such that $\{H\}$ is a $1/3 + \eps$ approximate Pareto curve for our instance.
-Then $H$ must contain at least two solid edges (otherwise $w_1(H) \leq 1$) and at least two dashed edges (otherwise $w_2(H) \leq 1$).
-In order to include the top vertex, we also need two edges of weight $(0,0)$.
-Thus, in total at least six edges are needed, but any Hamiltonian cycle on a five-vertex graph contains only five vertices -- contradiction. \end{proof}
+To finish the proof, let us show that ratio $1/3$ is tight.
+Consider the graph in Figure~\ref{fig:pentagon}.
+The solid edges plus two dotted edges form a Hamiltonian cycle of weight $(3,0)$.
+The dashed edges plus two other dotted edges form a Hamiltonian cycle of weight $(0,3)$.
+To get a single-element $(\frac 13 + \eps)$-approximate Pareto curve $\{H\}$, we must have $w_i(H) \geq 1 + 3\eps$ for $i \in \{1,2\}$.
+Thus, the Hamiltonian cycle $H$ must contain two solid edges and two dashed edges, which is impossible. \end{proof}

 Lemma~\ref{lem:hammatch} and Theorem~\ref{thm:twoham} are constructive in the sense that, given a Hamiltonian cycle $H_2$ that maximizes $w_2$, the tour $H$ can be computed in polynomial time.
 A matching $M$ with $w_1(M) \geq w_1(H_1)/3$ can be computed in cubic time.
 However, since we cannot compute an optimal $H_2$ efficiently, the results cannot be exploited directly to get an algorithm.
 Instead, we use an approximation algorithm for finding a Hamiltonian tour with as much weight with respect to $w_2$ as possible.
-Using the $61/81$ approximation algorithm for \maxstsp~\cite{ChenEA:ImprovedMaxTSP:2005}, we obtain Algorithm~\ref{alg:maxtwo} (which in particular is an algorithmic version of Lemma~\ref{lem:hammatch}) and the following theorem.
+Using the $7/9$ approximation algorithm for \maxstsp~\cite{PaluchEA:MaxTSP79:2009}, we obtain Algorithm~\ref{alg:maxtwo} (which is an algorithmic version of Lemma~\ref{lem:hammatch}) and the following theorem.

-\begin{theorem} \mt\ is a deterministic $61/243$ approximation algorithm with running-time $O(n^3)$ for \kcmaxstsp 2. \end{theorem}
+\begin{theorem} \mt\ is a deterministic $7/27$ approximation algorithm with running-time $O(n^3)$ for \kcmaxstsp 2. \end{theorem}